Skip to Main Content

 Note for INFO 1010:

-For your Module 3 assignment, you will need to search the catalog, and for the Module 4 Assignment, you will need to find not just articles but at least one book as well.
-The Module 4 Assignment is looking for a citation to a book on your research topic.
-Books are best found in the library catalog, which contains the records of all the items we physically own and house in the library building, as well as access to the ebook databases.
+For your Module 4 Assignment, you will need to find not just articles but at least one book as well.
+The Module 4 Assignment will also have you create a citation for that book on your research topic.

 NOTE: If you are having trouble accessing an ebook, the easiest way to fix it is by clearing your browser cache, or history to reset the cookies in your browser.
 Here are links to instructions on how to do this in Chrome, Firefox, and Safari.
 If you are unsure on how to do this in a different browser, search the Internet for “how to clear cache” for your particular browser.